vacp2p/rfc/content/docs/rfcs/17/README.md

 The preceding values as well as the tree `root` (based on which the proof is generated) are encoded inside the `proof` as `|zkSNARKs<256>|root<32>|epoch<32>|share_x<32>|share_y<32>|nullifier<32>|`.
 The numbers enclosed in angle brackets indicate the bit length of the corresponding data item.
 The tuple of (`nullifier`, `share_x`, `share_y`)  can be seen as partial disclosure of peer's `sk` for the intended `epoch`.
 Given two such tuples with identical `nullifier` but distinct `share_x`, `share_y` results in full disclosure of peer's `sk` and hence burning the associated deposit.
 Note that the `nullifier` is a deterministic value derived from `sk` and `epoch` therefore any two messages issued by the same peer (i.e., sing the same `sk`) for the same `epoch` are guaranteed to have identical `nullifier`s.

 Note that the `authPath` of each peer depends on the current status of the registration tree (hence changes when new peers register).
-As such, it is recommended (and necessary for anonymity) that the publisher updates her `authPath` based on the latest status of the tree and attempts the proof using her updated `authPath`.
+As such, it is recommended (and necessary for anonymity) that the publisher updates her `authPath` based on the latest status of the group and attempts the proof using her updated `authPath`.

 ## Routing